1988 Jaguar XJ220 Concept Car Quad-Cam V12 4WD Prototype

 This is the most extraordinary car ever to bear the name Jaguar.
 The XJ220 concept car was made by a dozen specialist engineers and designers, on a voluntary basis in their own time, with help from about forty of Jaguar’s suppliers.
 The team behind the car became famous as ‘The Saturday Club’.
 The result of their labours was unveiled by Sir John Egan at the International Motor Show at the National Exhibition Centre, Birmingham on 18 October 1988.

-XJ220 was the brainchild of Jaguar’s Chief Engineer, now Professor Jim Randle, who originally planned to make a Group B car, equally at home both on the road and the racetrack – a limited production supercar, to match the Ferrari F40 and the Porsche 959.
+XJ220 was the brainchild of Jaguar’s Chief Engineer, later Professor Jim Randle, who originally planned to make a Group B car, equally at home both on the road and the racetrack – a limited production supercar, to match the Ferrari F40 and the Porsche 959.
 He came up with the basic concept in December 1984, and engineering and styling work began in early 1985.
 The designer responsible for the shape of the car was Keith Helfet, the South African born Royal College of Art graduate who had become Jaguar’s Senior Sports Car Designer, and later designed the XK180 and F-type concept cars.

 The XJ220 concept car had chassis, engine and drive train based on the Jaguar Group C racing cars, with the addition of a prototype four wheel drive system.
 At the same time, it offered traditional Jaguar qualities, with a superb leather interior, and the beautifully shaped aluminium body.
 It was never intended to be a production car, merely a demonstration of the company’s abilities.
 However, demand for the car was so great that a feasibility study was carried out, and in late 1989 the project was approved.